pjotrp/bioruby-exominer/README.md

 require 'bio-exominer'
 ```

-The API doc is online.
-For more code examples see the test files in
-the source tree.

 ## Project home page

 Information on the source tree, documentation, examples, issues and
 how to contribute, see

   http://github.com/pjotrp/bioruby-exominer

-The BioRuby community is on IRC server: irc.freenode.org, channel: #bioruby.

 ## Cite